 Endoscopic and Open Surgical Approaches for Craniosynostosis: A Practical Course in Endoscopic, Open, and Virtual Surgical Planning Skills

 Surgery to repair craniosynostosis — including cranial vault remodeling, fronto-orbital advancement (FOA), and endoscopic suturectomy requires practical experience with complex anatomy and tools.
 The rarity of the condition and infrequent exposure during residency, compounded by a lack of cadaveric teaching tools, limits extraoperative training.
 This symposium combines didactic lectures with a hands-on experience using state-of-the-art 3D-printed models created from scans of actual patients, creating a unique and innovative opportunity for neurosurgeons and plastic surgeons to gain valuable experience practicing open and endoscopic procedures.
-Attendees will also be instructed in virtual surgical planning (VSP), which allows visualization of patient anatomy and pathology as well as the establishment of reference points prior to surgery.
+Attendees were also instructed in virtual surgical planning (VSP), which allows visualization of patient anatomy and pathology as well as the establishment of reference points prior to surgery.
+See 2023 Printable Brochure/Agenda The 2023 course was held at the Homer Stryker Center in Mahwah, New Jersey.

 Course Directors: Caitlin Hoffman, MD, and Thomas Imahiyerobo, MD